Somali Refugees Fill Camp in Kenya

 THOMPKINS: Not when there's so much fun to be had dive-bombing into the water.
 Ditto Mohammed's friends and their friends and their friends too.

-Mr. JEFF WORDLEY(ph) (United Nations Emergency Taskforce in Somalia): There will always be some people who say they don't actually want to go back.
+JEFF WORDLEY: There will always be some people who say they don't actually want to go back.

 THOMPKINS: Jeff Wordley heads the United Nations emergency taskforce that's handling the new wave of refugees to Dadaab.

-Mr. ADEN ADI MOHAMMED (Somali Refugee): (Through translator) Not even a day (unintelligible) I dream about Somalia.
+ADEN ADI MOHAMMED: (Through translator) Not even a day (unintelligible) I dream about Somalia.
 Even day and night.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.